-Recreation and Park Administration CIP Code: 31.0301
+Recreation and Park Administration

-The Master of Science program provides a generalized study in recreation, parks, and leisure services management.
-The program prepares students for supervisory and management careers in therapeutic recreation, commercial recreation and tourism, and public and nonprofit recreation.
+The Master of Science program provides a generalized study in recreation, parks, and tourism services management.
+The program prepares students for supervisory and management careers in therapeutic recreation, commercial recreation and tourism, natural resource management, and public and nonprofit recreation.
 Individuals with backgrounds in biology, business, physical education, sociology, and psychology frequently lead professional careers in recreation, parks, and leisure services.